The Thriving City of the Soaring Dragon

-Whether you’re an executive, a diplomat or an entrepreneur moving to Hanoi; whether you’re alone or with a family, here you’ll find all the information you need to arrange visas, accommodation, transportation, phone and internet service, bank accounts, and how to enjoy the richness and beauty of the city in your free time.
+Whether you’re an executive, a diplomat, or an entrepreneur moving to Hanoi; whether you’re alone or with a family, you’ll find all the information you need to arrange visas, accommodation, transportation, phone and Internet service, and bank accounts.
+Most of all, you will be armed with all the knowledge you need to enjoy the richness and beauty that lives in this city can offer.